trustyuri/trustyuri-spec/README.md

 ### Module FA

-Version A of module type F (i.e. `FA`) works on the byte content of files.
+Version A of module type F, i.e. module `FA`, works on the byte content of files.

 A hash value is calculated using SHA-256 on the content of the file in byte representation.
 The file name and other metadata are not considered.
-Two zero-bits are appended to the resulting hash value, and then transformed to Base64 notation as described above.
+Two zero-bits are appended to the resulting hash value, and then transformed to Base64 notation as defined above.
 The resulting 43 characters make up the data part of the trusty URI.

-For empty files, for example, we get the following URI suffix:
+Empty files, for example, get the following URI suffix:

     FA47DEQpj8HBSa-_TImW-5JCeuQeRkm5NMpJWZG3hSuFU